 Read the articles online at http://www.americasoffshoreenergy.com

 The Energy Independence and Security Act of 2007 included an expanded Renewable Fuel Standard, which the EPA used to develop a final rule effective July 1, 2010.
 To comply with the Standard, biofuel producers and importers must blend increasing amounts of biofuels into gasoline and diesel.

 Read the articles online at http://www.filluponfacts.com/

 Consumers are among the first to benefit from free trade, and crude oil is no exception.
 Gasoline costs are tied to a global market; additional crude oil exports could help increase supplies, put downward pressure on the prices at the pump and create more jobs right here at home.
 Access to customers abroad could drive significant new investment in U.S. production, helping to strengthen our energy security.
-Now that the U.S. is poised to become the world’s largest oil producer, the economic case for exports is clear.

 The roller coaster rise and fall in gasoline and diesel prices over the last couple of years tracks changes in the cost of crude oil.
 Those changes are determined in the global crude oil market by the worldwide demand for and supply of crude oil.
 See the document below for detailed information.

 After decades of decline, crude oil production in the United States has recently been increasing rapidly.
 Horizontal drilling and multistage hydraulic fracturing are now utilized to access oil and natural gas resources from shale rock formations that were previously either technically impossible or uneconomic to produce.

 Natural gas is an attractive fuel because it is clean burning and efficient, and ample supplies of natural gas are available from domestic resources.
 Recently, natural gas production in the U.S. has increased substantially due to technological advancements in natural gas extraction methods.